 Understand that you are going to need to accumulate some cash before you are allowed to receive traditional bank financing.
 A great place to start would be reading financial blogs and educating yourself about savings and best practices.

 In the meantime, here are seven more things you should know about the down payment process and how you can prepare for it.

-A three and one-half percent down payment is great.
-But, with an FHA loan, you will have to pay private mortgage insurance, or PMI, until you have a certain amount of equity in your home — usually 25 percent.
-This can add over one hundred dollars per month to your monthly payment.
+A down payment of 3½% is great, but, with an FHA (Federal Housing Administration) loan, you will have to pay private mortgage insurance, or PMI, until you have a certain amount of equity in your home — usually 25%. adding over $100 to your monthly payment.
 It's important to consider all the additional fees and costs of the home-buying process.

 As mentioned previously, a VA loan is a great way to finance your home.
 If you or your spouse are veterans, you must take advantage of this opportunity.
 Your traditional lender can help you navigate the VA loan requirements.